 Plan #1: Stretch it Out

-Most people know when they’ll be taking the MCAT at least a year in advance.
-If you don’t have a plan for when to take the MCAT, create one today.
-With your plan in hand, you can begin your preparation for test day.
+You should know a year in advance when you’ll be taking the MCAT.
+If you don’t have a plan for when to take the MCAT, make one today.
+With your plan in hand, you can begin preparations for test day.

 The “Stretch it out” method is common, especially among traditional pre-med students.
 You can purchase needed study materials (books, practice tests, classes) a year before you take the test and commit to a certain amount of time spent studying for the MCAT every week.

 If you’re stretching out your study over a semester, you may choose to enroll in a semester-long MCAT prep course like those from Princeton Review or Kaplan (see our discounts here), in combination with longer term self-study.
-In this case, you might decide to set aside three 2-hour time slots every week to sit down with your MCAT prep books and study, in addition to 2 hours a week in a classroom (assuming you do invest in an MCAT prep course).
-You will also want to set aside at least one day every month (more if possible) to take a full length practice test.
+In this case, you might decide to set aside three 2-hour time slots every week to sit down with your MCAT prep books and study, in addition to 2 hours a week in a classroom (assuming you invest in an MCAT prep course).
+You should also set aside at least one day every month (more if possible) to take a full length practice test.
 As you get closer to test day, you will want to increase the frequency of the practice tests and invest more time in MCAT studying.
-This is a long, drawn-out process that you must commit to up front.
+This is a long, drawn-out process and one that requires commitment up front.
 It’s easy to justify not studying one day when the MCAT is 8 months down the road, but one day turns into two, then three, and so on…

 Sample MCAT Study Schedule: